BryggansBryggeri/bryggio/README.md

 Having started our brewery career with first a horrible Python loop and then the much nicer [Craftbeer Pi](http://web.craftbeerpi.com/) we knew we always wanted to write our own brewery software.

-Although we are ever grateful for Craftbeer Pi, which has helped us brew a lot of beer, there were a few things we did not like with it:
+We are ever grateful for Craftbeer Pi, which has helped us brew a lot of beer, but there were a few things we did not like with it:

 - Reliability, sometimes sensors or plugins would stop working and a restart was the only fix.
 - There were a lot of versions in use at the same time.